A note on set theoretical solutions of the Yang-Baxter equation with trivial retraction: Introduction

 \section{Introduction}

-A set theoretical solution to the Yang-Baxter equation is a pair $(X,r)$ where $X$ is a set, and $r: X \times X \to X \times X$ is a map satisfying
+A set theoretical solution to the Yang-Baxter equation is a pair $(X,r)$ where $X$ is a set and $r: X \times X \to X \times X$ is a map satisfying

 Their study was suggested by Drinfeld in \cite{Drinfeld90}, and begun in earnest with the seminal works of Gateva-Ivanova and van den Bergh \cite{GIvdB98} and Etingof, Schedler and Soloviev \cite{ESS99}.
-To study these solutions one usually constructs associated algebraic objects, such as groups, rings, Hopf algebras (all introduced in the cited papers) and more recently homology groups \cite{LV17}, braces \cite{Rump07}, and skew-braces \cite{GV17}, among many others.
-For an overview of the literature and open problems in the area and its connections to other areas of mathematics we refer the reader to \cite{Vendramin19}.
+To study these solutions one usually constructs associated algebraic objects, such as monoids, groups, quadratic algebras, Hopf algebras (all introduced in the cited papers) and more recently homology groups \cite{LV17}, braces \cite{Rump07}, and skew-braces \cite{GV17},among many others.
+For an overview of the literature and open problems in the area, and its connections to other areas of mathematics, we refer the reader to \cite{Vendramin19}.

-The space of all set theoretical solutions of the YBE is vast and one usually focuses on subfamilies to avoid drowning in it.
-A typical result will prove that the nice combinatorial properties of the solutions are reflected in nice algebraic properties of the associated objects.
-Common families to study are involutive solutions, or solutions of small size, etc. This paper is concerned with a subfamily of solutions which is close to trivial in the sense that its retraction is a flip solution (see section \ref{s:generalities} for definitions).
-We first show that this is reflected in the structure of the linearization of the solution: it must be a flip solution twisted by roots of unity.
-This result was already observed by Gateva-Ivanova and Majid for involutive square-free solutions in \cite{GIM11}*{Theorem 4.9}.
-We then introduce a new algebraic invariant, the Lie algebra associated to a solution, and show that a solution has trivial retraction if and only if its associated Lie algebra is abelian.
+The space of all set theoretical solutions of the YBE is vast and one usually focuses on special classes to avoid drowning in it.
+A typical result will prove that the nice combinatorial properties of the solutions are reflected in nice properties of the associated algebraic objects.
+Common families to study are involutive solutions, or solutions of small size, etc. This paper is concerned with a family of solutions which is close to trivial in the sense that its retraction is a flip solution (see section \ref{s:generalities} for definitions).
+These solutions have attracted much interest recently, mostly in the involutive case (i.e. $r^2 = \Id_{X \times X}$), see for example \cites{Rump22,JPZ20,JPZ21,JP23}.